OwenDelBene/BasicPID/README.md

 Integral can saturate output if held at one point for awhile: Use integral anti-windup. (clamping integral when control signal is at max for a long time)

 Real world actuators have limits, U term must be clamped.

+## Usage
+Create a pid object and call init().
+During each iteration of a control loop pass in measurement data and a desired output.
+Convert output signal to inputs to actuators